ValDesu/bongo-cat-mac-os/README.md

 ### Streaming with OBS
 ![OBS Example](examples/obs.png)

 Perfect for streamers!
 The application works great as an overlay in OBS Studio.
 Set `REMOVE_DECORATIONS = True` and `ALWAYS_ON_TOP = True` for the best streaming experience.
+You can also adjust the `SCALE` to make the cat smaller or larger to fit your streaming layout perfectly.

 ## 🚧 Current Limitations